Need help? Email the Webmaster

 The PHL also supports a wide range of digital imaging options including gross photography and Leica-Aperio bright field and fluorescent digital whole-slide imaging (WSI).
 An associated Leica ESlide database allows for digital slide conferencing via secure WebEx and/or integrated image analyses utilizing the Leica Aperio Genie Toolbox software.
 The PHL also has a bank of control reagents and tissues that are available for collaborative research.

 Blanket/annual budget request.
-Because the PHL is a high-volume core that processes 4,000+ work submissions from 300+ submitting groups annually, it utilizes an option within the NAS request submission process termed a blanket/annual budget approval request.
-This changes the level of review and approval from individual work requests to that of the core-specific budget for the parent study/project.
-Once established, requestors are then free to submit work via the established core-specific sample submission process including same-day provided that the funding source has not changed.
+Because the PHL is a high-volume core that processes 4,000+ work submissions from 300+ submitting groups annually, it utilizes an option within the NAS request submission process termed a blanket/annual budget approval request that changes the level of review and approval from individual work requests to that of the core-specific budget for the parent study/project.
 This eliminates the need to submit a new request for each new sample submission.
-Going forward, it is the responsibility of the requester to monitor spending against the approved budget and adjust accordingly via the existing NAS change order mechanism.
+Once established, requestors are free to submit work via the established core-specific sample submission process including same-day provided that the funding source has not changed.

 IMPORTANT NOTE: NCI Requesters seeking supplemental funding via the NCI-F Office of the Director Research Support (ODRS) Program, CCR, or CCR Office of Scientific Technology Research (OSTR) may not request this via a blanket budget request.
 Instead please submit a separate “ad hoc” NAS request as these follow a scope specific approval process.